Aleph-Alpha/pharia-engine/resource_eval/README.md

 All subsequent arguments delimited by whitespace are arguments to this command.
 Commands are:

-* `add_py`: Adds a python skill, makes a copy of `sample_py.wasm` and numbers the skills incrementally, the first skill added is `sample_py1.wasm`.
+* `add_py`: Adds a Python skill, makes a copy of `sample_py.wasm` and numbers the skills incrementally, the first skill added is `sample_py1.wasm`.
+* `p_add_py 20`: Adds 20 Python skills by copying 20 times in a go and afterwards accessing each of them.
+* `add_rs`: Adds a Rust skill, makes a copy of `sample_rs.wasm` and numbers the skills
+* `p_add_rs 20`: Adds 20 Rust skills by copying 20 times in a go and afterwards accessing each of them.
 * `skills`: Lists all the skills.
 * `execute_skill sample_py1 Alice 100 20`: Executes a skill with the name `sample_py1` and
-  greets `Alice`, while doing so 100 KBytes of memory and 20 ms of wall time are wasted.
+  greets `Alice`, while doing so 100 KB of memory and 20 ms of wall time are wasted.
   The 20 is optional and defaults to 0, the 100 is optional and defaults to 0.
 * `execute_all Alice 0 0`: Executes all skills that are listed with the given parameters.
+* `p_execute_all Max 20 30 40`: Execute all skills in parallel (1000 requests max).
+If 10 skills are
+  deployed this would mean execute each of 40 times (400 skill executions in parallel), where 20 KB of memory and 30 ms of wall time are consumed during each invocation.

 You may put a number `n` before a command, which repeats command execution `n` times.

-TODO: parallel repetition, parallel blocks
+It is sensible to only do this for commands not starting with `p_`.

 We capture the output of a run of the Pharia Kernel operations in a file such as `241022_162524.558_run.log`, which means that the run was captured 2024 on October the 22nd at 16:25:24 and 558 ms.